Your devices let you type the Apple logo symbol, but it isn’t obvious. This is what the special Apple logo character looks like typed out:

 3) With the Apple TV Remote widget added to your iOS Control Center, highlight any text input field on your Apple TV using your Siri Remote.

-The Control Center widget works only with the fourth-generation Apple TV and Apple TV 4K, and requires an iPhone or iPad with iOS 11 or later.
+The Control Center widget works only with the fourth-generation Apple TV, Apple TV 4K and later, and requires an iPhone or iPad with iOS 11 or later.

 Owners of older Apple TV models are free to download the Apple TV Remote app or the iTunes Remote app from App Store and set it up to remotely control your set-top box.
 You’ll be able to type the Apple logo and access additional features, like Now Playing and Game mode.